Department of Sports, Coaching and Physical Education

 2nd Year

-- Theory and Practice of Physical Education 2
+Theory and Practice of Sport Coaching and Physical Education

 3rd Year